 A student enrolled in a graduate program requiring 40 or fewer hours is allowed a maximum period of four years, measured from the date of first enrollment, to complete the degree under the entering curriculum.
 A student enrolled in a program requiring 41 or more hours is allowed a maximum of six years to complete the degree under the entering curriculum.
 Students who do not complete their degree requirements within these time limits are subject to the degree requirements in effect at the time of completing the degree.

 Students register for graduate courses during the official published registration time periods.
 Students may not register for courses after the close of the late registration time period.
-Course registrations and additions completed during the late registration period must have approval from the respective graduate program director and are subject to a late fee.
+Course registrations and additions completed during the late registration period must have approval from the respective graduate Department Head and are subject to a late fee.